JPDeerenberg/SquareLords/README.md

 ## Roadmap

 - [ ] Add cache or saving mechanism
+- [ ] Add a timer to the end button, so you cannot spam
 - [ ] Add AI opponents
 - [ ] Online multiplayer
 - [ ] More themes and board styles